Learn about self-isolation and self-monitoring for Fraser Health staff and medical staff

-If staff are asked to self-quarantine by public health and are not symptomatic then they will be paid for any missed shifts and coded as “general quarantine pay”.
+If staff are required to self-isolate by public health and are not symptomatic then they will be paid for any missed shifts and coded as “general quarantine pay."

-If staff are self-quarantined because they are symptomatic they will be compensated for missed shifts by using their sick time banks.
+If staff are self-isolating because they are symptomatic they will be compensated for missed shifts by using their sick time banks.

 Staff who are confirmed to have been exposed while working and are confirmed positive will have a WorkSafeBC claim filed on their behalf by the Provincial Workplace Health Centre

 How are medical staff compensated if they're off work due to COVID-19?

 Medical Staff are covered by Doctors of BC Disability Insurance provided by SunLife.